Want to get your eyes on MILLIONS of free books online?

 You can also follow along with Book Riot’s Deals of the Day “Book Deals” emails where you’ll get alerts about absurdly cheap eBooks and audiobooks (like Girlboss for $1.99 or Shadowshaper for $1.99 cheap).

 It makes my heart swell a little bit that there are SO MANY places to find free books online.
 That’s a lot of literature, all with a simple internet connection.
 And, I’m excited to hear about any sites I missed.
-If you have any places where you find free books online (especially specific genres), hit the comments to share them with other Book Riot readers.
+If you have any places where you find free books online (especially specific genres), share them with us on social!

-Post originally published in August 2017; last updated in November 2017.By signing up you agree to our Terms of Service
+Post originally published in August 2017; last updated in January 2020.By signing up you agree to our Terms of Service